Sep 1, 2022

 TIM: And he now works as an epidemiologist at the CDC.

-SERGIO RECUENCO: So going to…
+SERGIO RECUENCO: So going to ...

-TIM: But in 2010, they traveled deep into the Amazon jungle.
+TIM: But in 2010 they traveled deep into the Amazon jungle.

-TIM: I mean, we're talking remote.
+TIM: And we're talking remote

-JAD: What were they looking for?
+JAD: What are they looking for?

-TIM: Well, they were studying bat-borne diseases and, in that part of the world, people have a lot of contact with vampire bats.
+TIM: Well, they were studying bat-borne diseases.
+And in that part of the world, people have a lot of contact with vampire bats.

 SERGIO RECUENCO: So we choose two towns.

-AMY GILBERT: Truenococha and Santa Marta.
+AMY GILBERT: Saracocha and Santa Martha.

-TIM: So they arrive and…
+TIM: So they arrive and go door to door.

 AMY GILBERT: Household to household.